 Skip to Content

+As summer arrives in full force, the threat of blight does as well.
 There is nothing more frustrating for a gardener than to see their once healthy and beautiful tomato plants begin to show the first tell-tale signs of blight.
-It can start out with just a few small dark circles or spots that appear on a tomato plant’s lower leaves.
-And it only gets worse.

 From there, it’s all downhill.
 The plant slowly begins to fade away.
 The leaves turn brown or black and begin falling from the plant.
 Those that don’t fall off cling to their stems by a thread.
 Before long, the plant’s fruit begins to fail as well, and the entire plant begins to wither away and die.